lguzzon-scratchbook/synckit/docs/guides/getting-started.md

 # Getting Started with SyncKit

-**Build offline-first apps with real-time sync in 5 minutes.**
+**Build offline-first apps in 5 minutes.**

 SyncKit is a production-ready sync engine that makes building local-first applications trivial.
-No vendor lock-in, true offline support, and automatic conflict resolution—all in a ~53KB bundle.
+No vendor lock-in, true offline support, and automatic conflict resolution—all in a ~49KB bundle.

-> **What you'll build:** A synced todo app that works offline, syncs in real-time across tabs, and persists data locally—in just 5 minutes.
+> **What you'll build:** A todo app that works offline, persists data locally, and is ready for real-time sync (coming soon)—in just 5 minutes.
+>
+> **v0.1.0 Note:** This version focuses on local-first storage and persistence.
+Network sync and cross-tab synchronization are planned for future releases.

 ---